amanlai/stack-overflow-answers/data-manipulation/pandas/how-to-use-groupby/readme.md

 #### Add a sequential counter column on groups

 A common problem encountered in data manipulation is to add a group-wise sequential counter column to a pandas DataFrame.
-The main
+The idea is to keep a counter column for each group simultaneously.
+It is very easy to do using `groupby` in pandas.
+The method to be used on a groupby object is the cumulative counter - `cumcount()`.

 ```python
 df['counter'] = df.groupby('grouper').cumcount() + 1